Dr Susan Holland Scholarship

 Method: Electronic funds transfer

 Step by step guide to applying

-You need to follow these steps to apply for a scholarship for a Masters by Research, Professional Doctorate or Doctor of Philosophy course (Higher Degree by Research):
+You need to follow these steps to apply for a scholarship for a Doctor of Philosophy course (Higher Degree by Research):

 - Before you apply for a scholarship, you must apply for admission into a Higher Degree by Research course

 - We encourage all applicants to read the Scholarship Conditions: APA, ECU-PRS and ECU Research Excellence Awards (PDF) to understand the application process, selection criteria and the requirements on them as scholarship recipients